EgonOlsen71/uberswap/README.md

 It generates two output files (which can be found in the build directory as well), called uberswap.prg and uberswap-c.prg.
 They are both functional identical, but the -c variant has been compressed after compilation.

 If you just want to play the game, you can find pre-build PRG files in the build directory as well.

+The Mega65 port can be found as a disk image in the mega65 directory.